 The hierarchy is not strict.
 Below are the specific rules to take into account:

 Claaps can be independent, meaning they are not necessarily related to any team or topic.

 Channels can’t be independent, they always belong to a team.

 Claaps for the moment are limited to one channel.

 A team can’t be moved across workspaces (nor a channel or claap).

 Workspaces are the top level of our hierarchy.
 They represent your entire company, organization, small business, household, and more.
 You should have one workspace and organize it into one or more teams.

 Available on your workspace sidebar, teams allow you to add a new layer of organization to your work.
 With specific topics and a set of permissions, you can meet the needs of various departments and teams.

-Topics let you organize your team’s work to make it easier to find and share: design reviews, product updates, GTM alignment, OKR review.
+Channels let you organize your team’s work to make it easier to find and share: design reviews, product updates, GTM alignment, OKR review.
 Add covers, description, and labels.